 What are the different Atrium session levels and when do they meet?

 Atrium sessions are offered weekly 2-hour sessions between September and May in multi-age levels.
 Click the name of each level to learn more.

 Level I — There is a seasonal rhythm to the presentation of Level I works.
 These newsletters are roughly organized into the season in which we present them.
 However, your child may be working with a material at any time of the year!
 Ask your child’s catechist if you have questions about what work your child is receiving.

 The National Association for Catechesis of the Good Shepherd has developed some excellent parent newsletters with adult reflections on topics explored in the Atrium.
 Explore them here: National Association Parent Newsletters

 RCIA Adapted for Children – Children who are preparing for the initiation of sacraments through the RCIA adapted for children participate in Atrium sessions as part of their preparation process.
 They are usually registered in one of the Level II/III sessions.
 In addition to the Atrium sessions, there are also interviews, retreats, and Sunday Dismissals that are a part of this initiation process.
 We are often looking for adults willing to sponsor RCIA children or to otherwise assist with the RCIA ministry.
-Please contact the Steward for RCIA, Cecelia at 360-272-7127 or e-mail her at email@example.com for more details.
+Please contact the Steward for RCIA, Andrew at 360-272-7127 or e-mail him at firstname.lastname@example.org for more details.

 BOOK GROUPS FORMING